Korean custom socks manufacturer

 Show a clean operating model for teams managing launch dates, sampling, approval responsibilities, pack-out, and documentation scope.

-Start with product type, quantity band, target market, packaging expectation, destination, and launch timing so the first reply can be production-readable.
+Start with product type, MOQ, target market, packaging expectation, destination, and launch timing so the first production reply can be specific.

 Turn the idea into an RFQ-ready brief